Blotter: Inmate charged with malicious conduct after Rowan Detention Center fight - Salisbury Post

 • A man’s firearm was seized Tuesday in the 200 block of North Main Street in Salisbury because of a domestic violence order.

-• A woman reported a burglary Tuesday in the 1100 block of St Matthews Church Road in Salisbury.
+• A woman reported a burglary Tuesday in the 1100 block of St. Matthews Church Road in Salisbury.

 • A motor vehicle theft was reported Tuesday in the 5000 block of Faith Road.